Martin Oakley BACP (Accred) working with TEENAGERS (16+), ADULTS and COUPLES

 I have worked for CRUSE (Bereavement Counselling) for three years offering help and support to people trying to come to terms with their loss & bereavement.

-I have experience working as the Dual Diagnosis Lead Therapist for an Organisation, working with people who suffer from a mental health diagnosis (eg: anxiety, depression, trauma, anger) as well as a substance misuse diagnosis issue (eg: alcohol, drugs, prescription drugs).
+I have experienced working as the Dual Diagnosis Lead Therapist within The Prison Service (HMP) in Lewes, between 2010 to 2018 for an Substance Misuse Organisation (NHS mental health, IDTS, CRI, CGL, RAPt, Forward Trust), working with people who suffer from a mental health diagnosis (eg: anxiety, depression, trauma, anger) as well as a substance misuse diagnosis issue (eg: alcohol, drugs, prescription drugs).
 I work in a way that explores the links between the two different (dual) diagnosis, to then identify the 'Relational Need' between them within the person.

 In my experience, what I have found in a lot of people I have worked with, is that their substance misuse issue is often a coping strategy to hide their mental health issue (eg: emotional trauma, childhood experience, upbringing, relationships, negative self-belief).
 However, this coping strategy then has had an impact on the person and potentially family, friends, colleagues around them.
 By sensitively exploring the unresolved mental health issue, can have a positive effect on the person with their substance misuse issue.
 What Dual Diagnosis process does, is works with the whole person, not the individual parts.